augmentedstartups/AS-One/README.md

 [<img src="https://s3.amazonaws.com/kajabi-storefronts-production/blogs/22606/images/0FDx83VXSYOY0NAO2kMc_ASOne_Windows_Play.jpg" width="50%">](https://www.youtube.com/watch?v=K-VcpPwcM8k)

-Watch the step-by-step tutorial
+Watch the step-by-step tutorial 🤝

-## 2. Prerequisites
+## 🔥 Prerequisites

 - Make sure to install `GPU` drivers in your system if you want to use `GPU` .
 Follow [driver installation](asone/linux/Instructions/Driver-Installations.md) for further instructions.
 - Make sure you have [MS Build tools](https://aka.ms/vs/17/release/vs_BuildTools.exe) installed in system if using windows.
 - [Download git for windows](https://git-scm.com/download/win) if not installed.

-## 3. Clone the Repo
+## 💾 Clone the Repository

 Navigate to an empty folder of your choice.